 Self-healable and flexible materials for next generation electronic devices: Smart materials

 Self-healing, flexible, transparent electrodes could transform the way of fabrication of electronic devices in future.
 Challenges associated with mechanical fracture of electrical conductors has hindered the realisation of truly flexible, robust and high performance wearable electronics.
-The remarkable achievements in transparent and flexible electrodes has raised widespread interest in research groups in flexible electronics, owing to their low cost fabrication, easy scale up and unique properties.
+The remarkable achievements in transparent and flexible electrodes have raised widespread interest in research groups in flexible electronics, owing to their low cost fabrication, easy scale up and unique properties.

 However, they still suffer from innate problems like mechanical rupture, scratching and bending torsion because of their 'soft' and flexible nature related to their solid counterparts.
 Hence, self-healing capability would be highly desirable for these electrodes in flexible electronic devices.
 Self-healing systems empower the field of electronics which has taken it into a new generation of electronics in the application of wearable electronics.
-The ongoing state of art in which research has demonstrated self-healing polymeric layers with conducting materials as top electrodes to form self-healing conducting systems.
+The ongoing state of the art is where research has demonstrated self-healing polymeric layers with conducting materials as top electrodes to form self-healing conducting systems.